1. What the--??

 You may submit the opening of your novel or short story (to firstname.lastname@example.org).

 Or continue someone else's opening.
-Click the CONTINUE SOMEONE'S OPENING link in the sidebar for more information.
+Click the CONTINUE AN OPENING link in the sidebar for more information.

 You may comment on any post.
 When submitting a comment, try to be helpful or witty or both.
 All authors enjoy praise and constructive criticism.
 And don't forget to include praise for Evil Editor.